shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

 > **Note**: If you're on a Mac laptop that was made anytime after November 2020, you should select the "Apple Silicon" version.
 However, the "Intel" version will work on your computer regardless.

+> **Note**: <mark>Please make sure you download Racket v8.10, particularly if your computer is running <a href="https://github.com/racket/drracket/issues/632">any version of macOS Sonoma</a>.</mark>

 ### Install DrRacket + Racket

 Once you've downloaded the installer, you'll need to actually run it.
 On a Mac, you'll drag the `Racket` folder into your `Applications` folder.
 On a Windows PC, you'll run the `.exe` file to install it.

 ### Optional Install Method for Mac/Linux

-If you're a Mac or Linux user, you can also install the latest version of Racket (v8.6 as of September 2022) via the command line:
+If you're a Mac or Linux user, you can also install the latest version of Racket (v8.10 as of September 2023) via the command line:

 On a Mac with [Homebrew](https://brew.sh) installed:
 ```bash